SM Mall of Asia: Layout

 The Mall of Asia consists of four buildings interconnected by walkways and elevated pathways: the Main Mall, the Entertainment Mall, and the North and South Wing Parking Buildings.

 The Main Mall includes numerous shopping and dining establishments and the food court.
 The Entertainment Mall is a two-story complex, most of which is open-air, and also features some shopping and dining businesses.
 The Entertainment Mall also hosts the Music Hall, an events hall (formerly open-air, now airconditioned) facing Manila Bay.
 As of late 2021, majority of the area has been renovated with addition of air-conditioning.
 Due to the mall's size, all buildings have concierge desks, assisting local information within the area.

 The mall's 5,000 parking spaces are divided across two, six-story parking buildings conveniently designated the North and South Parking Buildings, which have been covered with a solar rooftop.
 The South Parking Building houses the mall's official The SM Store, while the mall's supermarket, the SM Hypermarket, is located at the North Parking Building.
 Since 2016, these parking buildings are equipped with elevators and escalators, which allow fast access to parking levels.

-Since its opening in 2006, visitors to the mall have been welcomed by large steel framed globe on a roundabout at the southern tip of Epifanio de los Santos Avenue (EDSA), known as the MoA Globe.
+Since its opening in 2006, visitors to the mall have been welcomed by large steel framed globe on a roundabout at the southern end of Epifanio de los Santos Avenue (EDSA), known as the MoA Globe.
 In 2009, the globe was turned into Globamaze, an LED display.